IQSS/dss-rbuild/docs/githubguide.md

 ![](Images/branchinggraphic.PNG)

 As we discussed earlier, branches allow you to modify scripts while simultaneous keeping the old versions easily accessible.
-In practice, the way this works is that the branch you select in git changes the way that scripts you open using explorer/finder appear.
+In practice, the way this works is that the branch you select in git changes the appearance of the directory structure and files therein, when viewed in explorer/finder.
 For example, if Carlos has the following script as the master (default) branch in Git, the script might look something like this when he opens it on his computer:

 ![*Master Branch of the Hello World Script*](Images/hello1.PNG)